-Mr. Richardson was recognized by The Best Lawyers in America® in 2020 and the three years immediately preceding for Construction Law.
+Mr. Richardson was recognized by The Best Lawyers in America® in 2021 and the four years immediately preceding for Construction Law.
 He was recommended in 2020 by Legal 500 US for Construction.
-Mr. Richardson has been recognized for Construction in The International Who's Who of Business Lawyers.
+Mr. Richardson has been recognized repeatedly for Construction in The International Who's Who of Business Lawyers.
 He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

 The firm served as lead counsel to the City of Atlanta in litigation of an $8 million claim arising from allegations of differing site conditions, defective design, and project delays on the expansion project at Hartsfield-Jackson Atlanta International Airport.
 Resolved all disputes prior to trial on terms favorable to the City.

 Represented P.J.
 Dick Incorporated in preparing and negotiating its claims against the owner for inefficiencies and delays caused by restrictions placed on the project due to constructing the project at an operating airport.

 Represented a Las Vegas-based developer/owner in a complex $85 million arbitration with its general contractor.
 The dispute arose out of the construction of an ultra-luxury condominium project in Las Vegas and involved more than a dozen consolidated parties.